 Goalkeeper Angus Gunn will go on a season-long loan to Norwich next season.

 Bersant Celina is expected to complete a loan move to Ipswich Town in the coming days.
-He spent last season on loan Arnold FC Twente in the Dutch Eredivisie.
+He spent last season on loan at FC Twente in the Dutch Eredivisie.

 Aaron Mooy spent last season on loan at Huddersfield; he was their player of the season and helped secure promotion to the Premier League.
 It’s understood that a fee of £9m (which could rise to £12.5m, subject to due to Sell-ons and appearance fees) has been agreed between City and Huddersfield Town.
 City have also been keen to include a buy-back option as part of the deal.
 The deal is expected to be completed before the end of June.

 The future of Tosin Adarabioyo is now clear, he has now signed a new deal at City, keeping him at the club until 2021.

 The big talk in the January transfer window was that Virgil van Dijk was a primary target for City and whilst that’s believable, the £60m price tag makes you question how good he is.
 Liverpool are apparently not bothered by that figure though and he latest news is that Southampton were unhappy with the Anfield club’s approach to the player.
 Liverpool have since stated that they’ve “cooled” their interest.

 From a City perspective, you have to look at it this way; he’s not a home grown player, he has suffered a significant injury as of late and is relatively inexperienced at the highest level, is he worth the £60m?
 Is it worth trying into a bidding war wth Liverpool?
 In my opinion he’s not, but if Pep wants him and the right opportunity presents itself then he could work well as a partner for John Stones in the coming years.